Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 ### Modded Server JARS

-- [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
-Both the server and client need to be running the mods.
+- [Forge](http://files.minecraftforge.net/) - Forge is server software based on the MCP.
+Both the server and client need to be running the same mods.
 Version: 1.1 - 1.16.5
 Currently Active